 - Stick with skinless or skin when the recipe calls for one.

-Some people may find jack mackerel or Pacific chub mackerel a little fishy therefore the preparation is important.
-Many people soak the fish in milk or icy water, rinse the fillets and soak the fish again.
-Keep repeating this process until the water and the flesh of the fish become clearer.
+Some people may find both a little fishy therefore the preparation is important.
+Many people soak them in milk or icy water, rinse the fillets and soak them again.
+Keep repeating this process until the water and the flesh become clearer.

-For the anglers, always keep any mackerel cold as possible and eat the fish within one or two days.
+For the anglers, always keep any mackerel cold as possible and eat it within one or two days.
 This will help with the fishy flavor.
 Jack mackerel is popular as a canned fish.

 Popular ways to cook Pacific jack mackerel include: